babylonhealth/android-playbook/README.md

 | Sean Gallagher                 | USA                  | [GitHub](https://github.com/seangallagherbabylon) |
 | Jayant Jere                    | USA                  | [GitHub](https://github.com/j-android) |

-We are now split into 2 offices, one in South Kensington (HQ) and another one in Liverpool Street.
+We are now split into 3 offices, one in South Kensington (HQ), one in Liverpool Street, and one in Austin TX USA.
 We have open positions in both locations, links in the end.
 The distribution between both offices is based on which tribe/squad you work on.